You can view, apply for and review your professional development courses in health and applied sciences here.

 Professional and employment issues relating to General Medical Ultrasound practice

-The aim of the General Medical Ultrasound in Practice module is to provide you with the knowledge base to become a proficient practitioner in the field of general medical ultrasound.Â
+The aim of this 30 credit General Medical Ultrasound in Practice module is to provide you with the knowledge base to become a proficient practitioner in the field of general medical ultrasound.Â

 Learning and Teaching